LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 These guidelines have this in mind, but nothing says they are solely for these scenarios.
 In a broad sense, it is software where people depend on correct implementation to avoid catastrophe.
 One example is TigerBeetle using these rules for online transaction processing for businesses.
-Businesses may not be considered safety critical, but they have business critical components that must stay operable to avoid heavy loses.
+Businesses may not be considered safety critical, but they have business critical components that must stay operable to avoid heavy losses.
-For these cases that require a focus on secure programming, NASA's Power of 10 is fantastic guideline.
+For these cases that require a focus on secure programming, NASA's Power of 10 is a fantastic guideline.
 However, one big caveat is that NASA's Power of 10 is **NOT** all encompassing on secure programming.
 Its purpose is to act as 10 simple, memorable, and effective guidelines to help in creating reliable and robust code.
-These rules do not go over how to avoid vulnerabilities or other best practices which is why you should stil read security standards for your language.
+These rules do not go over how to avoid vulnerabilities or other best practices which is why you should still read security standards for your language.
 Speaking of languages, keep in mind that these guidelines focus on **safety critical C Code**.
 This means some of NASA's justification relates to the woes of C and how to make C safer.
 This results in people hardening their mind to these rules, but I believe people should not.
-In the general case these should be treated as guidance rather than strict adherence.
+In the general case, these should be treated as guidance rather than strict adherence.
 Some of the rules apply to C-like languages while other rules are simply good practices to have for any language.
 So despite this catch, I feel it is important to read NASA's power of 10 for the fact it alters your mind to be more defensive and considerate on how you program.

 Below is my commentary on the rules with what they mean and what it means for other constructs.
-I purposely did not include NASA's rationale explicitly in here because I did not want this be another copy and paste document about their rules.
+I purposely did not include NASA's rationale explicitly in here because I did not want this to be another copy and paste document about their rules.
 I also want you to read the documents :P.
 These guidelines assume the reader already has a pretty good understanding on why NASA has their rationale.
 It assumes the reader knows about embedded systems, the importance of analysis, and working with a team of programmers.
-To keep these rules short and understandable NASA can not explain everything.
+To keep these rules short and understandable NASA cannot explain everything.
-To help fill in a gap I thought existed I wanted to create a document on what a normal programmer would think.
+To help fill in a gap I thought existed, I wanted to create a document on what a normal programmer would think.
-Albeit a programmers who really likes secure programming.
+Albeit a programmer who really likes secure programming.
-I wanted take a stance that will focus more on how these rules can be applied in general programming.
+I wanted to take a stance that will focus more on how these rules can be applied in general programming.
-This will of course mean a more relaxed stance on some rules for the sake of being more applicable, but it does not mean the rule can not be implemented.
+This will of course mean a more relaxed stance on some rules for the sake of being more applicable, but it does not mean the rule cannot be implemented.
-If anything it would be an argument about practicality rather than feasibility.
+If anything, it would be an argument about practicality rather than feasibility.
 Taking a wider approach does allow a conjuring on how these rules would apply to situations not explained in these guidelines.

-I recommend that you read the sources to gain more incite into NASA's reasoning.
+I recommend that you read the sources to gain more insight into NASA's reasoning.
 For example, a lot relates to static analysis.
 There is also the consideration that these documents are much older and reference older material.
 This is not to say the rules are void because of their age, but more so to keep in mind that technology and stigma at the time was a consideration.